7 minute read

 Before playing the ultimate course we decided to have a proper preparation at several courses close to St Andrews.
 The first one we played was Crail Golfing Society which was founded in 1786, pre-French revolution!
 They have two 18-holes courses, the oldest is the Balcomie Links and recently they added Craighead Links.
 Balcomie was built in 1895 (1st nine) and 1899 (2nd nine) by the famous Old Tom Morris.
 Craighead Links (1999) was the first design (and built) by Gil Hansen in Europe.
 He supposedly was on the bulldozer himself for months and the whole development cost less than 1 million pound for everything.
 I guess that the bill for Castle Stuart was a bit steeper.

-When we were playing Craighead a violent thunderstorm started and with a big blow of a horn we were called of the course as a torrential rain started.
+A violent thunderstorm started when we were playing Craighead, and with a big blow of a horn we were called of the course just as the torrential rain began.
 While we were waiting for the weather to clear I asked the manager what weather website he was checking.
 His reply was that they don’t check any websites.
 So I asked what do you do then?
 He said they determine the direction of the wind and start calling clubs that are up wind, as they will give them the most reliable thunderstorm information there is.
 Guess that’s how you do it if you’re 230+ years old!

 After playing Crail we went to St Andrews and had dinner in one of the more trendy restaurants.
 Rogue on 209 South Street, great place for steak but a bit upmarket though.
 From Rogue we went back to the Dunvegan for some pints with golfers from the US.
 They typically come over to Europe to play 13 courses in one week.
 Chopper up to Dornoch, and emerge themselves into the links heaven.